2020 Honda Fit — Carivo review 2020 model shown

 About the 2020 Honda Fit

-The 2020 Honda Fit is a hatchback that earns a Carivo score of 7.8/10 — rated Recommended.
+Our scoring places the 2020 Honda Fit at 7.8/10 overall, which translates to a Recommended rating for this hatchback.
 Its strongest dimension is Reliability at 8.5/10, while Technology at 6.7/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance at 6.7/10 is a genuine liability and a score that should factor heavily into any buying decision.
 The powertrain and chassis dynamics trail class rivals by a meaningful margin — don't overlook it.
 Technology scores 6.7/10 — the infotainment and driver-assist features feel dated against current-generation rivals.
 This is worth weighing if you prioritize connected features or modern safety tech.

 Priced from $17,067–$19,736, 30 MPG, seating 5, the Honda Fit sits in the budget-friendly tier of the hatchback market.
-Its value score of 8.4/10 confirms that the price reflects the quality — you're getting a lot for your money here.
+Value is where it presses its advantage — 8.4/10, meaning the feature set and quality outrun the asking price.
 At 6 years old, resale value, parts availability, and whether a successor model has improved on its weak points are all worth investigating before committing.

 Our take: The 2020 Honda Fit is a solid, well-rounded hatchback that covers the essentials without obvious deal-breakers.
 The main caveat is performance and technology — worth checking if those dimensions are priorities for you.
 For most buyers in this segment, it's a safe, dependable choice.